junthbasnet/junthbasnet/README.md

 ### Hi there 👋,

-Research Interests: Probabilistic Machine Learning, Deep Generative Modeling, Computer Vision, Medical Imaging
+Research Interests: LLMs, Probabilistic Machine Learning, Deep Generative Modeling, Computer Vision, Medical Imaging

 <!--
 **Junth/Junth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.